SteveKola/grimoirelab-microtasks/README.md

 > Using the SortingHat GraphQL Console, create a query that fetches the data (identities, enrollments) of an individual profile.
 >
 The query and results are shown right [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask6)

+### ✔️: microtask-8

+> Using the SortingHat GraphQL Console, create a query that fetches the data (identities, enrollments) of an individual profile.Improve the visualization of the `individualCards` component.
+You need not send a PR, please update the work in your personal fork.
+>
+A snip of the new design is [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask8), alongside the commit.